 This guide contains everything an athlete needs to maintain or improve fitness over the break.
 Just follow the steps and away you go.

-Step one: Set some goals
+Step one: set goals

 Goal setting is a powerful tool that is so often under utilised by athletes.
 We like the 1-2-3 method for goal setting.